Crispy and Chewy Chocolate Chip Cookie Recipe

 Crispy and Chewy Chocolate Chip Cookies

-Note: If you use the buttons below to double or triple this recipe please note that the weight measurements will not change.
-This recipe is best made if using weight measurements, so just be sure to double those if increasing the recipe.
+IMPORTANT: If you use the buttons below to double or triple this recipe please note that the weight measurements will not change.
+This recipe is best made if using weight measurements, so be sure to manually adjust those before baking.

 Prep: 15 minutes